BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

   of a directory called  `external`. (see `i.e` data and package structure)

 #### TOGA
-  The documentation of `TOGA` requires that you also install the binary for the cactus aligner.
-We elected to use their singularity image to promote the stability of this tutorial across version upgrades.
+  The documentation of `TOGA` requires that you also install the binary for the Cactus aligner.
+We elected to use their Singularity image to promote the stability of this tutorial across version upgrades.
 As such, the `cactus` aligner is already installed at this point.

 ```